NiklasRottmayer/General-Stripe-Removal/README.md

 [3] X. Liang, Y. Zang, D. Dong, et al., “Stripe artifact elimination based on nonsubsampled contourlet transform for light sheet fluorescence microscopy,” J. Biomed.
 Opt.
 21, 1–9 (2016).

 [4] J. Fehrenbach, P. Weiss, and C. Lorenzo, “Variational algorithms to remove stationary noise: Applications to microscopy imaging,” IEEE Trans. on Image Process.
 21, 4420–4430 (2012).

+## Synthetic Data Generation
+For the generation of synthetic light-sheet (fluorescence) microscopy data we rely on the Biobeam package [5] which allows us to simulate the propagation of light through 3D space given a refractive index distrubtion of the geometry and other parameters such as wavelength of the light, numerical apartures and voxel size.
+As geometry we combine several techniques including the fixed placement of solids and the random placement of non-overlapping spheres.
+For the choice of refractive indices we refer to [6].

+[5] M. Weigert, K. Subramanian, S. T. Bundschuh, et al., “Biobeam—multiplexed wave-optical simulations of light-sheet microscopy,” PLoS Comput.
+Biol.
+14, 1–11 (2018).

+[6] P. Y. Liu, L. K. Chin, W. Ser, et al., “Cell refractive index for cell biology and disease diagnosis: past, present and future,” Lab Chip 16, 634–644 (2016).